Williams-Sonoma, Inc.

 Williams-Sonoma, Inc., is an American publicly traded consumer retail company that sells kitchenware and home furnishings.
 It is headquartered in San Francisco, California, United States.
-The company has 625 brick and mortar stores and distributes to more than 60 countries, with brands including Williams Sonoma, Williams Sonoma Home, Pottery Barn, Pottery Barn Kids, PBteen, West Elm, Mark and Graham, and Rejuvenation.
+The company has 625 brick and mortar stores and distributes to more than 60 countries, with brands including Williams Sonoma, Williams Sonoma Home, Pottery Barn, Pottery Barn Kids, PBteen, West Elm, Mark and Graham, Dormify, and Rejuvenation.
 Williams-Sonoma, Inc., also operates through eight corresponding websites and a gift registry.

 The company is one of the largest e-commerce retailers in the U.S., and one of the biggest multi-channel specialty retailers in the world.
 In 2019, Williams-Sonoma, Inc., was named as a Fortune 500 company for the first time in its history.